What is cystitis?

 E. coli is commonly found in the digestive tract and bowel.
 Under normal conditions, it is harmless.
 However, E. coli thrives in the acidic environment of the bladder, where it multiplies and inflames the bladder lining.

 Cystitis in women

 Women in their late teens and older are most susceptible to cystitis, especially if they are sexually active.
 The female urethra is only 4 cm long, which gives bacteria easy access to the bladder.

-And female sex hormones influence the vaginal secretions that affect the ability of bacteria to survive.
-This makes a woman more susceptible to infection:
+Female sex hormones influence the vaginal secretions that affect the ability of bacteria to survive.
+This makes women more susceptible to infection:

 - during certain stages of the menstrual cycle